On 2nd August 2024, to my continuing astonishment, I celebrated my 70th birthday. Where did the time go???? This site may hold some clues….

-This came as quite a shock simply because, in my mind, I remain an ever-optimistic 25 year-old.
+This "significant birthday" came as quite a shock simply because, in my mind, I remain an ever-optimistic 29 year-old.

 Love Life, Love London

-I was born in a small town in Wales although I left there over forty years ago and have only ventured back a few times since.
+I was born in a small town in West Wales although I left there almost fifty years ago and have only ventured back a few times since.
 It’s not that I don’t like it there – it is beautiful – it’s just that my life now is very different and “home” is most definitely London.
-I’ve been in London – to my mind the most amazing, ever-changing and inspiring city on the planet – for nearly forty years now and feel lost if I leave it for too long – except perhaps when I’m lying on a beach somewhere!
+I’ve been in London – to my mind the most amazing, ever-changing and inspiring city on the planet – for the best part of forty-five years now and feel lost if I leave it for too long – except perhaps when I’m lying on a beach somewhere!

 Working On A Dream

 Well over twenty years ago now I embarked upon a major change in career – call it a mid life crisis if you like! - when I became completely disenchanted with the banking industry in which I had worked since leaving school.
 I got quite heavily involved in a digital satellite television project (that never actually got off the ground, if you’ll excuse the pun) and also in putting together some more mainstream TV productions.
-A further career shift soon followed after the main TV project failed to gain traction and, though I had no real “career plan” that I can remember, I took on responsibility for running a major worldwide women’s health charity.
+A further career shift soon followed after the main TV project failed to gain traction and, though I had no real “career plan” that I can remember, I was given the opportunity by a global women’s health charity to handle its administration.

 Don't even think of trying to find the connection between high finance, television and what I ended up doing - there isn't one!
-The fact is that I got very bored with banking and when the opportunity to do something linked to TV came up I jumped at the chance.
+The fact is that I got very bored with banking and when the possibility of doing something linked to TV came up I jumped at the chance.
 As you can tell, things didn't quite work out as I'd planned – it really IS a long and rather disheartening story that speaks volumes about trust, personal relationships and the depths to which some people will stoop to make money – and the thought of going back to finance horrified me so I ended up doing something completely different, to say the least......!!!!!!
 Before you jump to the wrong conclusion, I am not bitter….not very bitter anyway!
+In many ways, it all probably worked to my advantage in the long run.

 I am now retried and the freedom that not having to go to work allows me gives me the opportunity to take the time to do more of the things in life that I really enjoy – all of which have been, and will continue to be, reflected on this website.